rajeshkumarkarra/internship_Data-Science/paperGenAI.md

 	Figure out which words or tokens are most important ⚡

-	Use attention to focus on important parts (just like you when solving a physics equation)
+	Use attention to focus on important parts (just like you when solving a physics equation).

 - Key components: Self-attention, positional encoding, layer normalization